-The abdominal procedures can often be carried out as laparoscopic, or keyhole procedures.
-A posterior rectopexy is the most common technique used.
+The abdominal procedures can often be carried out laparoscopically.
+A posterior rectopexy is the most common techniques used.

 Generally the operations carried out abdominally give better long term results but are more 'invasive' procedures.
 The perineal operations are usually recommended for older patients who may be less fit.